 So Many Types of Basil

-There are 35 types of Basil plants which belong to the mint family.
+There are 35 types of Basil plants that belong to the mint family.

 They range from annuals to perennials and shrubs.